-- Communication should be by phone, or in person if convenient - The LP will verify the person is the applicant - No messages will be left - No discussion will take place with any other person, spouse or partner - The LP will give an assurance of confidentiality
+- Communication should be by phone, or in person if convenient. - The LP will verify the person is the applicant. - No messages other than a request for a call back will be left. - No discussion will take place with any other person, spouse, or partner. - The LP will give an assurance of confidentiality.